Data Attribution for Text-to-Image Models by Unlearning Synthesized Images: Problem Setting and Evaluation

 First, if the leave-$K$-out model is trained without the top influential images, it should reconstruct synthetic image $\hat{\mathbf{z}}$ more poorly, resulting in a higher $\Delta \mathcal{L}(\hat{\mathbf{z}}, \theta)$:

 Second, if properly selected, the leave-$K$-out model should no longer be able to generate $\hat{\mathbf{x}}=G_\theta(\epsilon, \mathbf{c})$.
-For diffusion models, in particular, we can rely on the ``seed consistency'' property~\cite{georgiev2023journey,su2022dual,khrulkov2023understanding}.
-Georgiev~\etal~\cite{georgiev2023journey} find that images generated by two independently trained diffusion models from the same random noise $\epsilon$ have little variations.
-They leverage this property to evaluate attribution via $\Delta G_\theta(\epsilon, \textbf{c})$, the difference of generated images between $\theta_0$ and $\theta_{\hat{\mathbf{z}}}^{-K}$.
+For diffusion models, we can particularly rely on the ``seed consistency'' property~\cite{georgiev2023journey,su2022dual,khrulkov2023understanding}. \camready{Georgiev~\etal~\cite{georgiev2023journey} find that images generated from the same random noise have little variations, even when generated by two independently trained diffusion models on the same dataset.} They leverage this property to evaluate attribution via $\Delta G_\theta(\epsilon, \textbf{c})$, the difference of generated images between $\theta_0$ and $\theta_{\hat{\mathbf{z}}}^{-K}$.
 An effective attribution algorithm should lead to a leave-$K$-out model generating images that deviate more from the original images, resulting in a larger $\Delta G_\theta(\epsilon, \textbf{c})$ value:

 where $d$ can be any distance function, such as L2 or CLIP~\cite{radford2021learning}. \arxiv{Georgiev~\etal~\cite{georgiev2023journey} also adopt $\Delta G_\theta(\epsilon, \textbf{c})$ for evaluation.} While evaluating loss increases and seed consistency is specific to diffusion models, the overarching idea of retraining and evaluating if a synthesized image is still in the model applies across generative models.